Shivam0712/PUI2018_skp454/HW12_skp454/README.md

 4. Run Agglomerative clustering.
 5. Plot the results of these cluster on NYC map.
 6. Compare clustering algorithms results and draw inferences.

+** I have used code for k mean clustering elbow plot from https://pythonprogramminglanguage.com/kmeans-elbow-method/ **